syncfusion/blazor-docs/src/pivotview/pivot-table/row-and-column.md

 * Pixel: For example - 100, 200, "100px", "200px".
 * Percentage: For example - "100%", "200%".
-* Auto: It is applicable for [`Height`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewGridSettings.html#Syncfusion_Blazor_PivotView_PivotViewGridSettings_Height) property alone in-order to render the pivot table beyond its parent container height without vertical scrollbar.
-The parent container here would show its vertical scrollbar as soon as the component reaches beyond its dimension.
+* Auto: For example - "auto".
+This is the default value.
+It takes 100% of parent container's size to fit the pivot table component inside it.

 > The pivot table will not be displayed less than **400px**, since it's the minimum width of the component.